Guide to Networking as an MBA Applicant

 During the Conversation

-Listen more than you speak and take notes.
+Listen more than you speak

 After the Conversation

-Final words on networking
+Final Thoughts on Networking

 📬 for more insights like these, subscribe to my newsletter